flavienbwk/book-devops/eng/README.md

 Acting as a bridge between our development teams and within our SRE team of X members, you will be responsible for:

-- Developing and maintaining software lifecycle automation tools (GitLab, CI/CD pipelines)
+- Developing and maintaining software lifecycle automation tools (GitLab, CI/CD pipelines) ;
-- Defining GitOps best practices and ensuring development consistency (_git workflow_, kanban project management, CI/CD pipelines, deployment standardization with Docker and Kubernetes...)
+- Defining GitOps best practices and ensuring development consistency (_git workflow_, kanban project management, CI/CD pipelines, deployment standardization with Docker and Kubernetes...) ;
-- Automating system administration through IaC (Terraform, Ansible)
+- Automating system administration through IaC (Terraform, Ansible) ;
-- Developing application project templates to promote best practices (CI/CD, OpenTelemetry monitoring)
+- Developing application project templates to promote best practices (CI/CD, OpenTelemetry monitoring) ;
-- Assisting various technical teams in containerizing their legacy applications
+- Assisting various technical teams in containerizing their legacy applications ;
-- Participating in discussions about our institution's digital transformation
+- Participating in discussions about our institution's digital transformation ;
-- Educating and advising decision-makers on new practices
+- Educating and advising decision-makers on new practices ;
-- Helping the HR teams identify relevant candidates
+- Helping the HR teams identify relevant candidates.

 Skills:

-- Communication and adaptability
+- Communication and adaptability ;
-- Containerization (Docker, Kubernetes)
+- Containerization (Docker, Kubernetes) ;
-- Knowledge of micro-service architectures
+- Knowledge of micro-service architectures ;
-- Technical administration of GitLab and GitLab Runners
+- Technical administration of GitLab and GitLab Runners ;
-- Advanced scripting knowledge in Bash, Ansible, Saltstack, and/or Terraform
+- Advanced scripting knowledge in Bash, Ansible, Saltstack, and/or Terraform ;
-- Proficiency in at least one programming language (Java, C++, Python, or Go)
+- Proficiency in at least one programming language (Java, C++, Python, or Go) ;
-- Column-oriented, object, or graph databases
+- Column-oriented, object, or graph databases ;
-- Knowledge of one or more Cloud services (AWS, GCP, Azure, Scaleway)
+- Knowledge of one or more Cloud services (AWS, GCP, Azure, Scaleway) ;
-- DevOps culture
+- DevOps culture ;
-- Transformation culture (digital and business)
+- Transformation culture (digital and business) ;
-- TCP/IP networking
+- TCP/IP networking.

 Education or Experience:

 _If you have at least 5 years of professional experience, we prioritize it and don't consider your degree._

-- Master's in Computer Engineering
+- Master's in Computer Engineering ;
-- Significant professional experience in the field
+- Significant professional experience in the field.

 This position can lead to roles such as System Engineer, SRE, or DevOps Security Engineer.